Azure/azure-cli-extensions/src/confcom/samples/certs/README.md

 ./create_certchain.sh
 ```

-You will need to select (y) for four prompts to sign the certs needed to create a cert chain.

 After completion, this will create the following files to be used in the confcom signing process:

 - `intermediate/private/ec_p384_private.pem`
 - `intermediateCA/certs/www.contoso.com.chain.cert.pem`

+Note that for consecutive runs, the script will not completely overwrite the existing key and cert files.
+It is recommended to either delete the existing files or modify the path to create the new files elsewhere.

 ## Run confcom